 - Inclusiveness – there is a place here within a Progressive Jewish framework for all Jews, and all those who are studying to become Jews.

 - Openness – our decision-making processes are clear, transparent and fair.

 - Family – we value every member as part of our Progressive Jewish family, whatever their own family circumstances.

 Jewish dietary practices vary widely across different congregations in the Progressive Movement.
 Our practice at Beit Or v'Shalom recognises that many of our members, while not insisting on sourcing their meat and poultry from kosher butchers, do prefer to limit their consumption to kosher species, and the separation of meat and dairy.

-In keeping with this, at our functions and events we allow meat except for any derivative of pork, and seafood except crustaceans and shellfish.
-Also excluded are products containing milk and meat together in the same recipe.
-All fresh vegetables and fruit are allowed.
+In keeping with this, at our functions and events we do not allow any non-kosher meat (except for chicken at Pesach Seder).
+Also excluded are dishes containing milk and meat together in the same recipe.
+All vegetables and fruit are allowed.

 Kosher fish, chicken, eggs and dairy products such as milk, cheese (non-animal rennet) and yogurt may be used in cooking and consumed on Synagogue premises.